 - Mobile Tracking—Remember that GPS feature on your smartphone?
 Well, it turns out it can pinpoint your location.
 So once you start browsing travel websites, your mobile device will feature different prices depending on the location.

 - Tracking Your WiFi—If you allow websites permission, then expect your location to be detected via WiFi.

 Why does any of this matter?
 Because if you have the ability to stop these websites from tracking your online activity or location, you can easily can manage to change the prices offered.

 The question now is this: “How are you going to do this?”

 How Can a VPN Help You Save Money On Hotels?

-This is the part where travel savings come in.
 We already know that travel companies (e.g. hotels, travel discount sites, etc.) usually provide you with deals and/or quotes depending on where you are located, browsing habits, and even the local currency.
-In most cases, you would see different prices for the same hotel on the same dates depending on where you searched for it.
+In some cases, you can see different prices for the same hotel on the same dates depending on where you searched for it.

 Putting That To The Test